appold-mayfair/sundial_docs/technical-spec/2-user-event-protocol/4-withdrawal-order.rst

 Withdrawal order (L1)
 =====================

-A user initiates a withdrawal from Midgard by submitting an L1 transaction that performs the following:
+A user initiates a withdrawal from Sundial by submitting an L1 transaction that performs the following:

 1. Spend an input, which uniquely identifies this withdrawal order.